- Books, Literature, and Writing»

 “Golf and sex are the only things you can enjoy without being good at them,” said professional golfer Jimmy DeMaret (1910-1983).
 Golf takes longer, at least for most folks.
 On the other hand, you shouldn't need a caddy to satisfy the wife.
 And I certainly hope you don't need a golf cart.

-How does Donald Trump find time to do a golf show, given the demands of his business, not to mention his cockamamie political activities and the upkeep of his hair?
-Trump explained how he maintains the latter in an interview with Rolling Stone: "OK, what I do is, wash it with Head and Shoulders.
+As an aside, President Trump—wow, that's not easy to say—told Rolling Stone how he maintained his famous locks: "OK, what I do is, wash it with Head and Shoulders.
 I don't dry it, though.
 I let it dry by itself.
 It takes about an hour.”
 Trump showed RS his hairline, stressing that although he does comb his hair, it is not a comb-over.
 “It's sort of a little bit forward and back,” he said.
-The story described his hairstyle as a “flying wing”.
+The story described his hairstyle as a “flying wing.”
 Nice.

 Good, Clean Fun